splinecl/QuestCrier/README.md

 Use `/qc <number>` to toggle throttling

-The on/off and throttling settings are all stored on a per account basis.
+The on/off and throttling settings are all stored on a per character basis.

 ### Throttling
 If throttling is set to X, you will only see every X progress message.
 You will always see the first and last messages no matter what throttling is set to.